-Have you ever wanted to make large abstract art but are afraid it won’t turn out?
+Have you ever wanted to make large abstract wall art but are afraid it won’t turn out?

-If you are, this project is for you.
+If you are, this home decor project is for you.

 For this week’s DIY, the kids and I made this modern spray paint art on a huge canvas for the stair landing downstairs.
-Don’t you just love HUGE art?!
-In my opinion, the bigger the canvas, the better the statement and the most it looks like something from Z Gallerie.
+Don’t you just love HUGE modern wall art?!
+In my opinion, the bigger the canvas, the better the statement.
+It really looks like one of the canvas prints from Z Gallerie!
+Abstract canvas paintings can really elevate a living room or dining room if you are looking to redecorate to a new level.

-This was such an easy project the kids had a great time with and the whole thing only took about 20 minutes.
+This was such an easy project the kids had a great time with.
+The whole thing only took about 20 minutes to make super original paintings!

 You will need: